Nimesh-Nagar/articubot_one/README.md

-# Robot Package Template
+# Object Detection and Obstacle Avoidance Robot

 It is recommended that you keep the repo/package name the same, but if you do change it, ensure you do a "Find all" using your IDE (or the built-in GitHub IDE by hitting the `.` key) and rename all instances of `articubot_one` to whatever your project's name is.

 Note that each directory currently has at least one file in it to ensure that git tracks the files (and, consequently, that a fresh clone has direcctories present for CMake to find).
 These example files can be removed if required (and the directories can be removed if `CMakeLists.txt` is adjusted accordingly).

-# ROS and Gazebo Installation
+## ROS and Gazebo Installation

 OS   :   Ubuntu 20.04 , ROS2 : Foxy